Colleges with Dance Majors: How to Choose

 How to Select a Dance School

 Most schools combine a core of general education courses with daily technique classes, usually in ballet or modern dance.
 Bachelor's degree programs in dance are typically offered at 4-year colleges and universities.
+Graduates may pursue performance careers or open a dance studio upon completion of a bachelor's degree program.

 Dance Program Overviews